SarahU/TrueFilmData/README.md

 ####Clean the data
-Movies - remove the data that is obviously bad - many missing values, data in the wrong columns, etc I applied some common sense and known practices but mostly you would go through this with an analyst / data subject expert and discuss reasonable adjustments to the data.
+Movies - remove the data that is obviously bad - many missing values, data in the wrong columns, etc I applied some common sense and known practices but you would (should!) go through this with an analyst / data subject expert and discuss reasonable adjustments to the data.
 As it is, I do the following:
 1 - Remove duplicate entries
 2 - Remove lines with an imdb if of zero - I noticed these rows were all bad data 3 - As the revenue and budget data was relevant to this exercise, I thought I would apply a simple but common process which replaces a 0 value with a value that represents the mean of the values in that column.
+To avoid the division by 0 downstream (when calculating the ratio) these rows with 0 budget need to be updated or removed so I updated them.
 I can see that this is not enough and you'd need to go further if you want to mimic realistic values for these fields but this is a start :) There are many ways to try and make bad data more useful.

 Wikipedia - data is questionable but good enough to work with.